Audit Process

 We oversee mandated audits, such as financial statement and information security audits that are performed by contracted independent public accounting firms.
 These audits help ensure accurate and transparent financial reporting, the security of information technology assets, and the proper use of travel and purchase cards.

 Typically, OIG is also responsible for determining whether audits of grantees and contractors obtained by USAID and MCC meet professional standards for reporting and other applicable laws, regulations, or requirements.
-We fulfill this responsibility by performing desk reviews of the audit reports and issuing non-Federal audit transmittal memos, which may include recommendations to the agency.
+We fulfill this responsibility by performing desk reviews of the audit reports and issuing non-Federal audit (NFA) transmittal memos, which may include recommendations to the agency.
 At times, we also conduct quality control reviews of the workpapers supporting these audit reports.
+Learn more in the NFA Primer.